wiskott-lab/sklearn-sfa/README.rst

 provides an explanation of the algorithm, different use-cases, as well as pointers how to fully utilize SFA's potential, e.g., by employing non-linear basis functions or more sophisticated architectures.

+For use with high-dimensional image data, sklearn-sfa now also includes an experimental implementation of **Hierarchical SFA networks (HSFA)** - please consult the introductory examples in the documentation.

+Since sklearn-sfa is in its early stages, we also recommend taking a look at the **Modular Toolkit for Data Processing** MDP_ which provides stable SFA implementations that have stood the test of time.

 Installation
 ------------